Category Archives: Ebb Tide

 “I’m on my way out for a bite to eat.
 Meet me at Chubby’s.
 So long as the force pays, I’ll tell you everything I know.”

 Fifty years later an American surgeon performed the first metallic hip replacement.
-He designed a prosthesis with a large head made of something he called Vitallium.
+He designed a prosthesis with a head made of something he called Vitallium.
 The implant was 12 inches in length and attached with bolts to the end of the femoral shaft.
 It worked like a charm.
 That same prosthesis is what he would be getting, except it was better and the implant would be inserted within the canal of the femur, where bone growth would lead to more permanent attachment.
-So long as he could wake up and walk upright first thing in the morning, instead of staggering and grabbing for support, he would be a happy man.
+So long as he could wake up and walk upright in the morning, instead of staggering and grabbing for support, he would be a happy man.

-“We serve burgers and fries and shakes, and fish and chips and clams and all that stuff,” Clarence Foster said.
+“We serve burgers and fries and shakes and fish and chips and clams and all that stuff,” Clarence Foster said.
 “But I think as far as the burger goes, the best, the one that everybody seems to like is called the Bud Burger.”
-Clarence was both the Chubby and the Bud.
+Clarence was both Chubby and Bud.
+“We have wedding receptions and things like that,” he said.
+He told the bikers about them in advance, so that nobody ended up stepping on anybody else’s toes.

-“People were coming to the museum and looking for a place to eat,” he said.
+“People were coming to the museum and looking for a place to eat,” Clarence said.
 “Since my dad was a cook in the army, we decided to build a little canteen and it just kept on growing.”

 “How’s the hip?”
 Pete asked.

-“Hellzapoppin’,” Clyde said.
+“Hellzapoppin,” Clyde said.

-“Is that the official word?”
+“Is that the official diagnosis?”

 “It’s how I feel.
-I’ve got two months and 29 days from now circled on my calendar.”
+I’ve got two months and 29 days from today circled on my calendar.”

 “It will be in my report tomorrow, but since you’re interested, I’ll summarize it.
 She died of a fractured skull.
 There was tissue not hers on her face and in her hair.
 I want to say she was hit by a fist that got scuffed up doing it.
 She had alfalfa on and in her clothes.
 More than a brush of silage, enough to make me think she was on a dairy farm long enough to roll around in it.
 She wasn’t killed on that field, although her arm was probably cut off there.
-The last cut there was in late August, so she was put in the ground sometime between then and no later than the end of October.”
+The last field cutting there was in late August, so she was put in the ground sometime between then and no later than the end of October.”

 “Are her prints in the report?”

+“Yes, what we could get, which wasn’t much of anything, but they will do.”
 It was shop talk.
-Pete knew everything and a batch of photographs would be part of the report.
+Pete knew everything he needed and a batch of photographs would be part of the report.

 “She wasn’t molested or abused.
 I don’t think she had eaten for several days.
 There wasn’t anything remarkable about her teeth, none missing, one filling.
 She was in her early twenties, five foot five, 118 pounds, green eyes, light brown hair, no moles, birthmarks, or tattoos.
 She was healthy as a horse.”